dnssd-wg/draft-ietf-dnssd-multi-qtypes/draft-ietf-dnssd-multi-qtypes.md

 response has AA=1, such as might happen if the NS and DS records were both requested at the parent side of a zone cut.

-The server MUST attempt to combine the remaining individual RRs into each section by treating every RR type listed in the query's MQTYPE-Query option's list as a primary question.
-Because {{!RFC1035}} defines the Answer section for records that answer the question and the Additional section for related records that do not necessarily answer the question, all records being returned whose RR types are listed in the MQTYPE-Response option MUST be included in the Answer section unless the RR types are specifically defined to go into the Authority section.
+The server MUST attempt to combine the remaining individual RRs into the response section by treating every RR type listed in the query's MQTYPE-Query option's list as if it was in the Question section of the query.

 The server MUST detect duplicate RRs and keep only a single copy of each RR in its respective section.
 Duplicates can occur